 Most students of Jyotish learn the 120-year विंशोत्तरी (Vimshottari) system first, and many practitioners never feel the need to look further.
 Yet the classical tradition preserves several other timing frameworks, each calibrated to a different astronomical assumption.
 Ashtottari Dasha is the most widely used of these alternatives.
 Its name comes from Sanskrit ashtottara-shata, meaning "one hundred and eight," because the eight planetary periods in its cycle add up to exactly 108 years.

 The number itself is not arbitrary.
-In Vedic cosmology 108 carries layered symbolic weight — the count of names in many devotional litanies, the beads on a traditional japa mala, and an astronomical figure linked to the Sun's diameter and its distance from the Earth.
-When the classical authors built a 108-year dasha, they were drawing on a number already saturated with sacred meaning, and the system was designed to operate where Vimshottari's 120-year clock seemed to miss the rhythm of the chart.
+In Vedic cosmology 108 carries layered symbolic weight: the count of names in many devotional litanies, the beads on a traditional japa mala, and an astronomical ratio often associated with the Sun's diameter and its average distance from the Earth.
+When the classical authors built a 108-year dasha, they were drawing on a number already saturated with sacred meaning.
+The system may be useful when Vimshottari's 120-year clock seems to miss the rhythm of lived events.

 The Distinctive Feature: Eight Grahas, Not Nine

-Whichever interpretation a school follows, the practical effect is the same.
-The Ashtottari calendar covers eight chapters across 108 years, and any reading of ketuvat themes — moksha pulls, sudden cuts, ancestral release — has to be inferred from chart context rather than read off the dasha lord directly.
+Whichever interpretive language a school uses, the practical effect is the same.
+The Ashtottari calendar covers eight chapters across 108 years, and any reading of ketuvat themes, such as moksha pulls, sudden cuts, or ancestral release, has to be inferred from chart context rather than read off the dasha lord directly.

 How Ashtottari Relates to Vimshottari